 8.Olympisches Dorf – Abandoned Olympic Village

 Visiting Hitler’s Abandoned Olympic Village, Elstal is like going back in time.
 Basketball hoops still lie on the ground of the sports hall and the Olympic pool sits empty and unused.
 There are plenty of barracks to explore and sports halls, if urban exploring sort of scares you then you can book a tour of the Olympic Village online.

 This one makes the list purely because it is the abandoned building with the highest security in Germany.
 As former GDR Klinik for sick politicians, the building has an interesting history.
 The abandoned hospital is in amazing condition and there are motion sensors inside to detect any intruders.
 Find out why the security is so high here.

 10.Bärenquell Brauerei – Abandoned Brewery

-The impenetrable fortress that is the abandoned brewery sits in the southeast of Berlin perched on the River Spree.
-A beautiful gallery of graffiti art and a playground for urban explorers, the abandoned brewery is so well protected you won’t see another soul while there.
+This impenetrable fortress sits in the southeast of Berlin perched on the River Spree.
+The abandoned brewery has a beautiful gallery of graffiti art and is a playground for urban explorers.
+The owner of the building has ensured that it is very well protected and because of this, you are unlikely to see another soul while exporing.
 Climb to the top of the tower for amazing views of the city and that feeling of being alive…

 As with any urban exploration adventure, make sure you bring a torch and watch your step.
 Unless on a tour, entering these places is done so at your own risk and can lead to injuries, arrests and excessive fun.